 - Multiple myeloma

 - Ovarian cancer

 - Transitional cell bladder cancer

 Adriamycin is a brand name for the doxorubicin drug manufactured and sold by Pfizer Inc. The company is a multinational pharmaceutical corporation founded in 1849.
 The FDA first approved Adriamycin in 1993.

-Doxil is a brand name for doxorubicin drug manufactured and sold by Baxter International.
+Doxil is the brand name for the doxorubicin drug manufactured and sold by Baxter International.
 The medical equipment company was founded in 1931.
 The FDA first approved Doxil in the U.S. in 1995.

 Doxorubicin is classified as an anthracycline drug, which slows or stops the growth of cancer cells by blocking an enzyme called topoisomerase that allows cancer cells to divide and grow.
 Researchers developed the drug from a fungus that grows in soil, called streptomyces.

 Patients receive doxorubicin through intravenous (IV) infusion into their bloodstream or directly to the site during surgery.
 For IV therapy, the drug is administered in the arm, hand, or chest.
 The dosage depends on if the medication is combined with another treatment.
 Patients often receive several cycles of treatment, depending on the specific treatment plan.

 For mesothelioma patients, doxorubicin is often combined with cisplatin.
 For patients undergoing surgery, doctors “bathe” the affected area with the combination of drugs to kill any remaining cancer cells after removing tumors (known as having an extrapleural pneumonectomy).